Gunivers/Bookshelf/docs/modules/log.md

 ### Customize log messages

 Log functions take three variables as input.
 The `path` of the current function that inform users of the log origin, the `feature` used in the tag and the `message`.
-To avoid conflict, Bookshelf modules use a strict syntax for the feature: `<module without 'bs.'>.<feature>`.

 ```{warning}
 The `message` string must be a valid JSON text component.
 Thus, to specify a plain string text as a message, the message needs to be escaped  (`"\"message\""` or `'"message"'`).